caramulrooney/ModernaSCOPE/Scope_Firmware/Python/pythonApi/README.md

 # Sensor Python API

+## To upload the firmware to the board

+1. Open VS Code, make sure Platformio is installed, and open the Platformio sidebar.
+From the Platformio sidebar, click "Open Project".

+2. In the file explorer, nagivate to the folder `ModernaSCOPE/Scope_Firmware/Platformio/electrodeReader`.
+When opening a Platformio folder, you should always open a directory containing a `platformio.ini` file and a `src` subdirectory.
+The actual code will live in the `src` directory, but you need to open that parent folder.
+Once the correct folder is open in VS Code, open up the `src/main.cpp` file and make edits as necessary.
+This might be needed when switching between code for the ESP8266 and the Teensy 4.1.

+3. Once VSCode has opened the `electordeReader` folder, and along the bottome bar, you will notice a little check symbol next to an arrow symbol.
+The check mark is for compile; the arrow symbol is for compile and upload (just like the Arduino IDE).
+Upload the code to the board.
+If there is a serial connection error, make sure no other programs are using the serial port, such as the serial monitor.

+4. The `electrodeReader` code will wait until a character is sent over Serial.
+   When it receives an `e` character, it will respond with a list of the voltages at each of the electrodes.
+That is its only task.
+All averaging, calibration, and data storage occurs on the python interface side.
+You can test the `electrodeReader` code by opening up a serial monitor (either from VS Code or the Arduino IDE) and entering the letter `e` and pressing send.
+   You should see a list of numbers separated by commas printed to the serial monitor.

-## To run:
+## To run the Multiplex pH Sensor API:

-1. Open a command terminal, and navigate to the directory containig this file.
+1. Open a command terminal, and navigate to the `ModernaSCOPE/Scope_Firmware/Python/pythonApi` folder.
-2. Type `python3 main.py` or `python main.py`.
-This will run the main python
+2. In the command terminal, type `python3 main.py` or `python main.py`.
+This
-   script in your terminal.
+   will run the main python script in your terminal.
 3. If any "cannot find package" errors arise, you must install the proper python packages.
 Very soon, I'm planning on implementing a `requirements.txt` file which will allow you to install all the packages at once.